jkingportfolio/CI_PP2_Connect4/README.md

 ### User Requirements and Expectations

-- A great game with a high level of interactivness to pass time and have fun with friends
+- A great game with a high level of interactivness to pass time and have fun with friends.
-- Links and website functions to act as expected
+- Links and website functions to act as expected.
-- Notifications to provide feedback as to the current state of play
+- Notifications to provide feedback as to the current state of play.
-- Simple "to the point" content that a user can quickly digest
+- Simple "to the point" content that a user can quickly digest.
-- An easy method to leave feedback on the game with validation that feedback has been sent
+- An easy method to leave feedback on the game with validation that feedback has been sent.
-- Accessibility for impaired users
+- Accessibility for impaired users.
-- Responsiveness to allow play across devices of different screen sizes
+- Responsiveness to allow play across devices of different screen sizes.

 ### User stories